 Stepping up to the plate

-The Stepping Up to the Plate Toolkit was developed to address issues of violence and community safety for lesbian, gay, bisexual, trans, queer, or questioning (LGBTQ+) newcomer, immigrant and refugee women.
+The Stepping Up to the Plate Toolkit was developed to address issues of violence and community safety for Two Spirit, lesbian, gay, bisexual, trans, queer, or intersex (2SLGBTQI+) newcomer, immigrant and refugee women.
 Best practices were based on two pilot expressive arts groups, one of which was specifically for trans-identified newcomer women of any sexual identity

 The feedback throughout the pilot groups affirmed that the expressive arts program model outlined in our Promising Practices Tool Kit provides a space for participants to explore the impact of their experiences, discover creative coping mechanisms, and experience relief from the stressors in daily life.
 It also allows participants to safely practice and develop confidence with new skills, and draw on these skills to make changes in their lives.